 Why this recipe works

 - Easy for all home cooks.
-Making these stuffed peppers is foolproof whether you’re a seasoned home cook or a beginner!
+Like stuffed tomatoes, making these stuffed peppers is foolproof whether you’re a seasoned home cook or a beginner!

 - Balanced and flavorful dish.
-The peppers are loaded with protein and fiber thanks to the wholesome and flavor-packed ingredients.
-One stuffed pepper should be enough to fill you up!
+Thanks to the wholesome and flavor-packed ingredients, the peppers are loaded with protein and fiber.
+One stuffed pepper should be enough to fill you up.

 Ingredients needed